Lugdunum3D/Lugdunum/doc/guidelines.md

 ```
 ## Loops and Switch Statements

-As for conditions, you must always wrap the body for loops statements with curly braces, even if it's only one line long.
+As for conditions, you must always wrap the body for loops statements with curly braces, even if it is only one line long.

 **Example:**